 It is important to include only important information in the footer.
-For example, it is not essential to include an entire site-map of large websites with multiple web-pages in the footer.
+For example, it is not essential to include an entire site map of large websites with multiple web pages in the footer.

-If a link on a website has no relation to the secondary tasks or global navigation, then it is called orphan links.
+If a link on a website has no relation to the secondary tasks or global navigation, then it is called an orphan link.
 In many websites, the footer includes ‘orphan links’ along with or devoid of other links.
 The users may not spend a lot of time looking at the footer if it has no pattern of organization.